mirror/dd-wrt/src/router/python/Doc/library/ssl.rst

    See http://egd.sourceforge.net/ or http://prngd.sourceforge.net/ for sources
    of entropy-gathering daemons.

+   Availability: not available with LibreSSL and OpenSSL > 1.1.0

 .. function:: RAND_add(bytes, entropy)

-   Mixes the given *bytes* into the SSL pseudo-random number generator.
+   Mix the given *bytes* into the SSL pseudo-random number generator.
 The parameter *entropy* (a float) is a lower bound on the entropy contained in string (so you can always use :const:`0.0`).
 See :rfc:`1750` for more information on sources of entropy.

+   .. versionchanged:: 3.5
+      Writable :term:`bytes-like object` is now accepted.

 Certificate handling
 ^^^^^^^^^^^^^^^^^^^^